Centennial Bank Stadium

-Centennial Bank Stadium (formerly known as Liberty Bank Stadium) is located on the campus of Arkansas State University and is home to their college football team, the Red Wolves.
-The stadium was named after the old nickname of the school, the Indians, until the 2007 season when it was renamed ASU Stadium.
-The venue was again renamed in September 2012 after Liberty Bank of Arkansas donated approximately $5 million to the university, and was renamed in 2013 after Liberty Bank was bought by Home BancShares, whose trade name is Centennial Bank.
-The stadium currently has a capacity of 30,406.
+Centennial Bank Stadium is a football stadium located in Jonesboro, Arkansas, on the campus of Arkansas State University that is home to the Arkansas State Red Wolves football team.
+The stadium opened in 1974 as Indian Stadium named after the old nickname of the school, the Indians, until the 2007 season when it was renamed ASU Stadium.
+The venue was renamed Liberty Bank Stadium in September 2012 after Liberty Bank of Arkansas donated approximately $5 million to the university.
+In 2013, Liberty Bank was bought by Home BancShares, whose trade name is Centennial Bank.
+Since 2015, the stadium has a seating capacity of 30,406.

 History

 The stadium opened in 1974 however construction was not completely finished until prior to the 1975 season.
 Not all bleachers had been installed by the start of the 1974 season and lights were not installed until after the season.
 Despite not being fully completed, the Arkansas State football team began play there in 1974.
 The original cost of the stadium was $2.5 million of which $1.4 million was raised by friends and alumni of the university.
 The first game played in the stadium was on September 28, 1974, against Louisiana Tech University and Arkansas State lost 21–7.
 The first victory in the stadium was a 14–7 win over Eastern Michigan University on October 5, 1974.
 A dedication game was played on November 2, 1974, against Northeast Louisiana University and Arkansas State won the game 17–14.

 The stadium originally had a capacity of 16,343 when it first opened.
 This was upgraded in 1980 to a capacity of 18,709.
 Further expansion was completed in 1991, when Arkansas State moved up from Division I-AA (FCS) to Division I-A (FBS) and new capacity requirements had to be met to keep up with this status, making the capacity 30,708.
 The grandstand was double-decked with seats and Indian Stadium had a four level press area that includes the press box and two donor levels: Happy Hunting Grounds and Chiefs Council.
 The area also includes a photo deck complete with an area for filming, Visiting Team AD Suite and coaches booths for both teams.
 In 2001, a video/scoreboard was erected in the South end zone which cost more than a million dollars to purchase and construct.